leonjwu/Computing/README.md

 # [Project 4: Volatility Surface Simulator](https://leonjwu.github.io/volatility-simulator/)

 ## Overview
-- Created a webapp for options trading and pricingt, enabling market makers and traders to visualise real-time and historical simulations of volatility surfaces, market quotes, and trades
+- Created a webapp for options trading and pricing, enabling market makers and traders to visualise real-time and historical simulations of volatility surfaces, market quotes, and trades
 - Using the tool, you can view proprietary implied volatility surface marks generated from my own model, and explore live or historical volatility surfaces in 2D or 3D through simulation
 - Also built a volatility surface simulator - an internal backtesting tool to backtest and benchmark my own improvements to the production volatilty model